Tips for Navigating Night Classes

 Work-study programs, scholarships, and grants could cover all or part of these expenses, but some students take out loans to pay the remaining cost for their degree or night classes.

-Federal loans can come with protections, flexible repayment benefits, and loan forgiveness in certain cases.
+Federal loans may be subsidized or unsubsidized and come with protections, such as income-driven payment plans and forbearance in certain cases.

 SoFi Loan Products